skycoin/docs/content/dev-docs/guides/p2p_network.md

 announce the availability of new blocks to the rest of its peers.
 Upon receipt of this message, peers will follow a similar process and compare announced block height with its local height.
-Once they detect they are behind the longest block chain subsequent `GETB` messages will be sent back.
+Once they detect they are behind the longest blockchain subsequent `GETB` messages will be sent back.
 The repetition of this workflow ensures message propagation across the [gnet network](/en/developer-guide#term-network "The Skycoin gnet P2P network which broadcasts transactions and blocks").